jabirkangarli/European-up-and-out-style-option-pricing/README.md

 As far as the barrier level is concerned, since the barrier options are used for hedging in short term, I marked barrier level as 120.
 If the barrier level would be in the approximation of 110, most likely the option would be knocked out.

-Please find the following instructions to have proper environment to be able to work on the project, please refer to the Mr. Paweł Sakowski's reporsitory : https://github.com/pawelsakowski/AF-RCPP-2021-2022/
+To be able to have proper environment to work on the project, please refer to the Mr. Paweł Sakowski's reporsitory: https://github.com/pawelsakowski/AF-RCPP-2021-2022/